Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 The gut flora (or gut microbiome) is the collection of bacteria, yeasts, and other microorganisms in your large intestine.
 A healthy gut is home to billions of "good" bacteria that work together with your body.

-🧠 Not only do they help you with digestion, but they also help with:
+🧠 They not only help you with digestion, but also with:

 - Your immune system